2 nights starting from

 Day 2: London’s Art Deco landmarks.

-We spend today exploring metropolitan Art Deco delights travelling between West London and the centre of the city.
-In the west, we will see the former Grosvenor Cinema in Harrow, part of the iconic 1933 Hoover building, (partly covered in scaffolding), Osterley Park tube station, the ‘Golden Mile’ of the Great West Road constructed in 1925.
-Centrally, buildings include the RIBA headquarters at 66 Portland Place, Broadcasting House; Florin Court, (where Poirot was filmed), and Senate House.
+We spend today exploring metropolitan Art Deco delights travelling between West London and close to the centre of the city.
+In the west we will visit Rayners Lane in Harrow, part of the iconic 1933 Hoover building, (partly covered in scaffolding), Osterley Park tube station and the ‘Golden Mile’ of the Great West Road constructed in 1925.
+Centrally, our visits include the exteriors of the RIBA headquarters at 66 Portland Place and Broadcasting House.
 This evening there will be a second lecture by Mike Hope - ‘Art Deco Art and Design in the UK 1925-39.’

 Day 3: Eltham Palace and more central London buildings.

-Today we head to South East London starting with a visit to magnificent Eltham Palace, childhood home of Henry VIII.
+Today we head to South East London and have an external viewing of the remarkable Carreras Cigarette Factory before a visit to magnificent Eltham Palace, childhood home of Henry VIII.
 In the 1930s, Stephen and Virginia Courtland built a modern house attached to the remains of the palace creating, internally, one of the finest examples of the Art Deco style in England.
-On the way back though London we will also see the remarkable Carreras Cigarette Factory, the Park Lane Hotel and Ideal House, London's only building designed by acclaimed Art Deco architect, Thomas Hood.
+On the way back though London we will also see Florin Court, (where Poirot was filmed), Fleet Street (the former home to the Daily Telegraph, Daily Express and Reuters Buildings) and Senate House.
 Return to the hotel for approximately 17.30.

 Please note: Post tour extra nights are available at a supplement